Software-Development-Pakistan/Software-Development-Pakistan.github.io/FAQs/index.md

 ---
 title: Frequently Asked Questions
 layout: page
+comments: true
 ---

 The following tries to answer some of the frequently recurring questions on the SDP community.

-Members are encouraged to ask questions in the [ community group](https://www.facebook.com/groups/softdevpk) if they need more info specific to their situation.
+Members are encouraged to ask questions in the [community group](https://www.facebook.com/groups/softdevpk) if they need more info specific to their situation.

 ## Table Of Contents